A rainwater harvesting model for your home, garden or even small farm is an imperative before you turn the first sod.

 My own main motivation is that the municipal supply in our village is using very old and decaying asbestos pipes; that means a deadly cancer called mesothelioma.

-Perhaps your municipal supply is not well treated, and you are regularly getting diarrhea; many towns in South Africa now have a very high bacterial count.
+Perhaps your municipal supply is not well treated, and you are regularly getting diarrhea; many towns in South Africa now have a very high bacterial count in their reticulated water.

 And if you live in the Third World as I do, the water supply is probably unreliable, and cut off periodically without notice for one reason or another; theft of the copper wire supplying the pumps is a common source of irritation in our lawless land.